SPV Full Form-Special Purpose VehicleY

 An SPV is structured based on its intended purpose.
 Common elements include:

-Established as a corporation, trust, or limited liability company (LLC).
+• Formation and Ownership: Established as a corporation, trust, or limited liability company (LLC) with single or multiple stakeholders.

 Benefits of Special Purpose Vehicles

-SPVs protect parent companies by segregating high-risk projects from their main operations.
-This ensures that financial failures within the SPV do not impact the parent entity.
+• Risk Isolation: Protects parent companies by segregating high-risk projects, ensuring financial failures do not impact the main entity.

 Applications of Special Purpose Vehicles

-SPVs are commonly used in Public-Private Partnerships (PPPs) to finance and manage large infrastructure projects such as highways, airports, and power plants.
+• Infrastructure Development: Used in Public-Private Partnerships (PPPs) for highways, airports, and power plants.

 Risks and Challenges of SPVs